 Equity Style Rotation.

-When it comes to asset returns, a factor is a variable or characteristic that has a correlation with the returns of individual assets.
-For instance, consider the role of inflation in the bond market.
-If inflation rises, bond prices generally fall, illustrating a factor’s influence.
+When it comes to asset returns, a factor is a variable or characteristic that correlates with the returns of individual assets.
+Consider the role of inflation in the bond market.
+Bond prices generally fall if inflation rises, illustrating a factor’s influence.

 Types of Factors